khanhduytran0/exagear_windows_emulator/README.md

 - **Other (Eclipse,...) were not tested**

 # Known Issues
+- X11 Server didn't work, this made the application useless (feel free to create a pull request to fix).
 - Decompiled source code contains useless code.
 - Experimental features has no function yet.